Tivicay Side Effects

 Generic Name: dolutegravir

-Note: This document contains side effect information about dolutegravir.
-Some of the dosage forms listed on this page may not apply to the brand name Tivicay.
+Note: This page contains side effects data for the generic drug dolutegravir.
+It is possible that some of the dosage forms included below may not apply to the brand name Tivicay.

 For the Consumer

 As well as its needed effects, dolutegravir (the active ingredient contained in Tivicay) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking dolutegravir, check with your doctor immediately:Less common